virag-ky/HTML/README.md

 - go to the sub-folders
 - read the Readme.md file in each folder
-- follow the instructions in the file
+- follow the instructions in the file in order to submit the homework